-A tapestry.
-It is one of a set of three early 18th century English tapestries, from Soho, possibly by the workshop of John Vanderbank, c.1720.
-They show scenes with figures, some in exotic dress, in gardens.
+Tapestry.
+One of a set of three early Eighteenth century English tapestries, from Soho, possibly by the workshop of John Vanderbank, c.1720.
+They show scenes with figures, some in turquerie, in gardens.
 The borders are woven with garlands of fruit and flowers and with parrots, cockatoos and other birds.
 There are narrow, enchained, outer borders.
 All the colours are unusually well preserved.
-This tapestry is an upright panel and shows a lady and gentleman in Turkish costume talking to a black servant holding a hawk, and with a dog on a lead.
+This tapestry is an upright panel and shows from left to right, a black woman holding a hawk and with a dog on a lead, and a white man and woman in an approximation of eighteenth century Turkish dress, highly fashionable in northern Europe during this period.
 A formal garden with a fountain and parterres is in the middle distance.
 This tapestry was originally a separate piece of work.
 It was joined with another tapestry in probably about 1770 when the Best Bedchamber moved to the first floor.

 Given by Philip Yorke III (1905-1978) along with the estate, house and contents to the National Trust in 1973.